sdasgup3/PLDI19-ArtifactEvaluation/README.md

 $ grep -l Fail Output/*.compare.log
   Output/20010605-1-0.compare.log
 ```
-The run logs might have diffs (or Fails) like above `Output/20010605-1-0.compare.log`.
-These are mainly due to the presence of instructions like `subq	$16, %rsp` whose result (value of destination register (`%rsp`) and status flags) depends on the value of `%rsp` which might be different for actual hardware and our simulated environment.
+The run logs might have diffs (or `Fail`) like above `Output/20010605-1-0.compare.log`.
+These could be mainly due to the presence of instructions like `subq	$16, %rsp` whose result (value of destination register (`%rsp`) and status flags) depends on the value of `%rsp` which might be different for actual hardware and our simulated environment.

 ## Comparing with Stoke (Section 4.2)

 In this section, we provide instructions about how we cross-checked (using Z3 comparison) our semantics of those instruction which are modeled by [Stoke](https://github.com/StanfordPL/stoke) (say ST1) as well.
 We own a separate branch of [Stoke](https://github.com/sdasgup3/strata-stoke) (say ST2) where we manually modeled many instruction's semantics to compare against ST1.

-Comparison is achieved by using unsat checks on the corresponding SMT formulas.
-Such comparison helped in unveiling many bugs as reported in Section 4.2.
+Comparison is achieved by using `unsat` checks on the corresponding SMT formulas.
+Such comparison helped unveiling many bugs as reported in Section 4.2.

 Below, we give example of one such instruction `psrlq` for which we found that the ST1 implementation to be buggy(which is fixed in ST1 by now using [pull request](https://github.com/StanfordPL/stoke/pull/984).